Sunday, December 16, 2012

 Monday, October 15, 2012

-Bereshit 15:9 records that G-d told Avram (Avraham) to take a three year old calf, a three year old goat, a three year old ram, and two birds.
-(This follows Ibn Ezra's explanation, but Rashi and Ramban explain that Avram was to take three calves, three goats and three rams.)
-Avram was to cut the mammals in half and lay each half facing each other, but the birds were not to be cut, 15:10.
+The net result is that we will follow the idea that Avram was to take three of each type of animal.
+Avram was to cut the nine mammals in half and lay each half facing each other, but the birds (written in the singular) were not to be cut, 15:10.
 Vultures descended on the animals, but Avram chased them away, 15:11.
 Avram was then told a prophecy that his descendants would suffer in a foreign land but the fourth generation would return to the land, 15:12-16.
 After this prophecy, a fire (a smoking oven and a fiery torch), which symbolized G-d's presence, passed between the pieces, and G-d made a covenant that Avram's children would inherit the land, 15:17-21.
 Accordingly, this covenant is referred to as the covenant of (between) the pieces.

 Bibliography: